Lack of team cohesion is consistently quoted as one of the biggest reasons why so many startups fail.

 Regardless of how many you opt for, you should always look for co-founder(s) with complementary skill sets to your own.
 Having just another yes man to parrot your viewpoints and abilities isn’t going to do your company much good.
 Instead, focus on finding a yin to your entrepreneurial yang.

 Most startups rally around the idea of having one founder that builds and another that sells.
 Of course, that doesn’t mean both founders can’t or shouldn’t be technical for example, especially if you’re launching a tech startup.
 However, one should clearly thrive as a salesman and company ambassador, allowing the other to focus fully on internal matters and product development.

 Clearly defining roles for every co-founder also means not having to second-guess each other all the time.
 While you should foster a healthy discussion on all company affairs, it’s important to appoint a single decision-maker for each domain.
 At the end of the day, you should trust each other to make necessary judgement calls when you have to, without having to worry about being scrutinised by your significant business other.

 Finally, if you’re not a techie and want a developer as co-founder, it’s still important to master at least the basics of coding.
 Educating yourself on your co-founder’s area of expertise not only helps you have an informed opinion on issues crucial to your company’s success, but it can also be a vital step to hiring the person with the relevant know-how.

 3. Friends with benefits

 While having complementary skills is important, a co-founder should also be someone you feel comfortable spending countless days and sleepless nights working with.
-To that end, it’s no wonder so many entrepreneurs choose launching a startup with a close friend or two.
+To that end, it’s no wonder, so many entrepreneurs choose to launch a startup with a close friend or two.
 But how viable of a business strategy is that really?

 Although partnering with someone you have an established relationship with has its perks, there are several drawbacks to be considered.